 Let’s bust a few myths around negativity and perpetual positivity:

-- Being positive is not automatically good, especially if it’s used as a guise to hide behind and to pretend that nothing needs to change.
+Being positive is not automatically good, especially if it’s used as a guise to hide behind and to pretend that nothing needs to change.

-The goal is to be real.
-Honest.
-Authentic.
-Having the courage to speak up when you need to, even if that means having a tough conversation or risking looking bad.
-To say so when something doesn’t feel right and not to feel bad for doing so.
+Have the courage to speak up when you need to, even if that means having a tough conversation or risking looking bad.
+To speak up when something doesn’t feel right and not to feel bad for doing so.